Coko-Foundation/ketty/docs/docs/roadmap/01-ketty-roadmap.md

 ### Updated version of the AI Book Designer
 You’ll be able to use AI to adjust your book’s layout directly from an existing template to fine-tune your print-ready PDFs.

-### Template manager
+### Template manager (V2)
-We’re introducing tools that allow you to upload and manage custom templates within your Ketty instance.
-You’ll also be able to create custom inline and block-level styles directly in the editor, giving you more flexibility and control over your book’s design.
+Extending the template manager to support custome styles (associated to custom inline and block-level styles applied in the editor) giving you more flexibility and control over your book’s design.

 ### Asset manager
 The Asset Manager will let you organise and manage all the images in your book from one place.
 This feature includes AI-powered tools to generate alternative text for images, improving accessibility and making it easier to meet publishing standards.